-An expat is a person who is residing in a country temporarily or permanently which is now his native country.
-Immigrant and expats would be the burden on the economy of a country in which they are living for earning.
+Who is an Expat?
+An expat is a person who is residing in a country temporarily or permanently which is not his native country.
+Immigrant and expats are most of the times a burden on the economy of a country in which they are living for earning.

-In the past few years, Europe has allowed entry for the inexperienced and untrained worker as per required.
-But as the number of expatriates increased, the result was in the shape of complaints and criticize by the nationals because of the delay and interruption in the services such as medical, transportation etc.
+In the past few years, Europe has allowed entry for the inexperienced and untrained worker as per requirement.
+However, as the number of expatriates increased, the result was in the form of complaints and criticism from the nationals due to the delay and interruption in the services provided by the State such as medical, transportation etc.

 This also leads to low earning in the private division.
-It is to be agreed that the increasing number of expatriate workers in the Kingdom and other countries has turned out to be a cause of worry for governments and for the public in general.
+The increasing number of expatriate workers in the Kingdom and other countries has turned out to be a cause of worry for governments and for the public in general.